MicrosoftDocs/visualstudio-docs/mac/migrating-extensions.md

 ms.topic: troubleshooting
 ---

-# Troubleshooting: How do I update my existing extension using the new publishing workflow?
+# Troubleshooting: How do I release a new version of my existing extension?

 > [!IMPORTANT]
 > Currently, creating new extensions is not officially supported in Visual Studio 2019 for Mac.

 The Visual Studio for Mac extension repository server will be moving on January 15, 2021.
 This move will not impact users that have already downloaded your extension, but will change the way you publish new releases of your extension after this date.

-As an author of an existing extension, you'll need to follow a new workflow to release further updates.
+As an author of an existing extension, you'll need to follow a different workflow to release further updates.
 This process consists of:
 - Setting up a public GitHub repository for each extension
 - Sharing the repository URL to the Visual Studio for Mac team via the [extension publishing mailing list](mailto:vsmextpub@microsoft.com)
 - Updating your extension by using the releases feature in GitHub